tldr-pages/tldr/pages/linux/distrobox.md

 `tldr distrobox-enter`

-- Show tldr page for distrobox-host-exec (Execute command on host while inside a container):
+- Show tldr page for distrobox-host-exec (Execute command on the host while inside a container):

 `tldr distrobox-host-exec`